• Skip to primary navigation

 The math student who does not have the tool of knowing math facts without counting or long pauses is likely to lose interest as well.

-For some, flash cards, drill sheets, promises, and incentives seem to work.
+For some, flash cards, drill sheets, promises, and incentives seem to improve math fact fluency.
 The results reveal, however, that many of the learned math facts slip away from short-term memory after a break from school.

-Flash card abuse is a problem for me as I try to encourage my children’s math fact memorization: “I just showed you this flash card two minutes ago!” are words I wish had never slipped from my mouth; I think that may be why I am so passionate about this subject.
+Flash card abuse is a problem for me as I try to encourage my children’s memorization of math facts: “I just showed you this flash card two minutes ago!” are words I wish had never slipped from my mouth; I think that may be why I am so passionate about this subject.

 While timed drill sheets are another method that might work for some, for others this creates anxiety attacks.
 Think about it; what if you as an adult wanted to learn something and the instructor said, “Just do it faster, and I will time you”?

-You might be thinking this is all fine and good for an elementary student.
-However, what if those methods only further developed a counting habit and your student is now a 4th grader or higher?
+You might be thinking this is all fine and good for elementary students.
+However, what if those methods only further developed a counting habit and your student is now a 4th grader or higher with limited math fact fluency?

 Years later I received a call from the mother of this young man.

-She proceeded to tell me how he mastered his facts in just a few using her only option of using the Alpha level.
+She proceeded to tell me how he achieved math fact fluency in just a few using her only option of using the Alpha level.
 Additionally, over the next few years, he reviewed several other lower levels.
 Ultimately, he attended college on schedule, proudly heading straight into college math.
 I don’t want to think what would have happened had they not had the courage and fortitude to know what they needed and did what was required to get there.
-How sad that would have been for her son to continue considering himself a failure in math because he did not have the basic tools!
+How sad that would have been for her son to continue considering himself a failure in math because he did not have the basic building blocks!

-The good news is, you no longer need to put your older student in 1st or 2nd-grade materials to address fact fluency.
-Our Accelerated Individualized Mastery (AIM) for Addition and Subtraction product is designed for an older student.
-It is designed to be an effective remediation to set your student up for success as they move into more complex concepts.
-Fact fluency can be a game-changer for your student.
+The good news is, you no longer need to put your older student in 1st or 2nd-grade materials to address math fact fluency.
+Our Accelerated Individualized Mastery (AIM) for Addition and Subtraction product is designed to help older students learn math fact fluency.
+It is an effective remediation to set your student up for success as they move into more complex concepts.
+Math fact fluency can be a game-changer for your students and they may even begin to enjoy math in a way they never have before.

 Previous Post Next Post